 While in Targoviste, save some time for the old churches of the city, and if you’re interested in recent history, for the execution place of communist dictator Nicolae Ceausescu.

-The capital of Southern Romania hundreds of years ago, this small town is best-known today for its one of kind Curtea de Arges Monastery.
+The capital of Southern Romania hundreds of years ago, this small town is best-known today for the spectacular Curtea de Arges Monastery.
 Besides this glamorous 16th century monument that also serves as a necropolis for the royal family, don’t miss the 14th century Saint Nicolae Domnesc Church.
 In the garden of the church, you will see the ruins of the 14th-century residences of the Basarab princes.

 The real fortress of 15th century Vlad the Impaler, the medieval site from Poenari is the perfect combination of history and cardio exercise.
-The ruins of the old site, located at 850 meters altitude, are at the end of 1,480 steps, the stairs winding across the forest that shelters the fortification.
-It’s a thrilling walk up to the fortress used by Vlad the Impaler as the last defensive option on his way to Transylvania.
+The ruins are located at 850 meters altitude, at the end of a thrilling walk up to the site used by Vlad the Impaler as the last defensive option on his way to Transylvania.

 Spend one more day in the historical province of Oltenia and visit the manors of the old boyards.
 These aristocratic residences ̶ known as ‘cule’ in Romanian ̶ combine fortification elements with rural architecture, and were a favorite type of construction in the past centuries when even the richest families were afraid for their lives.

 Stop in Maldaresti, Valcea County, and visit the manors Greceanu, Maldarescu and the memorial house of the politician I.G.
 Duca.